0verloader/Open-chat/README.md

 What is OPENchat
 ---
 OpenCHAT is a platform which provides a stable and secure point to point connection between two terminals.
-It is proposed to be run on Terminology <https://www.enlightenment.org/about-terminology> for better support.
+It is highly advised openCHAT to be run on Terminology <https://www.enlightenment.org/about-terminology> for better support.
 SSL has been used in order to implement secure tcp sockets.

 ---